What do I need to know regarding “Furloughed Workers”?

 This is a new legal concept for the UK, a (probably one-off) temporary alternative to the more technical legal concept of a “lay off” (where the employee has some right to a small guarantee payment and may request to be made redundant after 12 weeks).

-We have created a factsheet to guide you through our understanding of the scheme.
-Please note, this cannot constitute legal advice – it is our best steer based upon the current information available:
+Please note: this cannot constitute legal advice – it is our best steer based upon the current information available

 Please don’t hesitate to get in touch if you have specific enquiries regarding the Scheme.